In this article, we’ll explore the five best UK website builders and ecommerce platforms in 2020

 Best for ecommerce

-Shopify is the best all round ecommerce website builder on the market – it’s intuitive, powerful, and packed with great sales tools.
+Shopify is the best all round ecommerce website builder on the market – it’s intuitive, powerful, and packed with great sales tools (including its own payment gateway, Shopify Payments, which offers zero transaction fees).
 Not only that, but you’ll also have access to over 1,200 apps to help improve your online store in all the key areas for selling online.
 In a nutshell, Shopify is a one-stop ecommerce shop.

 In terms of design, your Shopify store will get plaudits.
 This builder has 10 free themes and 50+ paid options, all mobile-responsive and created by independent designers.
 While there isn’t a free plan, Shopify does offer a 14-free trial.